Christian Arroyo Player Props: Red Sox vs. Rockies

 Christian Arroyo At The Plate

-- Arroyo is hitting .247 with seven doubles, a home run and four walks.
+- Arroyo is batting .258 with eight doubles, two home runs and four walks.

-- He has homered in one of 30 games, and in 1.1% of his plate appearances.
+- In 31 games played this year, he has gone deep in two of them.

-- In seven games this season (23.3%), Arroyo has picked up an RBI, and in four of those games (13.3%) he had more than one.
+- In 25.8% of his games this season, Arroyo has had at least one RBI.
+He's picked up more than one in 12.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.